-- clearly identify any potential impacts to water resources from existing actions, the proposed expansion or modification (and multiple stressors associated with it) and cumulative impacts from other actions in the area; - use and present current and historical monitoring data to justify assertions about impacts; - use and present existing project data to verify model predictions; and - outline how existing data have been used to assess the potential impacts of the proposed project.
+- clearly identify any potential impacts on water resources from existing actions, the proposed expansion or modification (and multiple stressors associated with it) and cumulative impacts from other actions in the area - use and present current and historical monitoring data to justify assertions about impacts - use and present existing project data to verify model predictions - outline how existing data have been used to assess the potential impacts of the proposed project.

-It is expected that all the required information will be provided by proponents in their project assessment documentation.
+It is expected that proponents will provide all the required information in their project assessment documentation.
 This information may be augmented by further information that is required or generated by the relevant regulator.

 The text below provides general guidance on information needed by the IESC.
-A checklist of specific information requirements (Appendix A) will assist proponents and regulators to ensure that requests for advice to the IESC are supported by appropriate information.
+A checklist of specific information requirements is provided at Appendix A - Checklist of specific information needs.
+This will assist proponents and regulators to provide appropriate information to support their requests to the IESC for advice.